gikoluo/ansible-role-docker/README.md

 * Ubuntu 14.04
 * Ubuntu 16.04

+CentOs 6 is not tested yes for config

 ## Requirements

 This role requires Ansible 2.0.0 or higher.
 Requirements are listed in the metadata file.